Get help now Make a donation

 Care team

-These are the people look after you when you're getting treatment and support for your mental health problem.
+These people look after you when you're getting treatment and support for a mental health problem.
 Your care team might include nurses, doctors and therapists.

-They may look after you in hospital, support you through Child and Adolescent Mental Health Services (CAMHS), or look after you at home.
+They may look after you in hospital, at home or support you through Child and Adolescent Mental Health Services (CAMHS).

 Child and Adolescent Mental Health Services (CAMHS)

-These are services that support young people with their mental health.
+These are services that can support you with your mental health.

-You might see them called different names sometimes, but they offer the same type of services for young people:
+You might see them called different names sometimes, but they offer the same thing:

-• In England or Wales, you might also hear them called Children and Young People’s Mental Health Services (CYPMHS)
+• In England and Wales, you might also hear them called Children and Young People’s Mental Health Services (CYPMHS).

 Find out more in our CAMHS information hub.